The FFRT property of two-dimensional normal graded rings and orbifold curves: Introduction

 \section{Introduction}

-The notion of finite $F$-representation type for a ring $R$ of characteristic $p>0$ was introduced in \cite{SVdB}.
+The notion of finite $F$-representation type for a ring $R$ of characteristic $p>0$ was introduced by Smith and Van den Bergh \cite{SVdB}.
 Its definition requires the technical assumption that $R$ is $F$-finite and either a complete local domain or an Noetherian $\mathbb{N}$-graded domain.
 For each $e\in\mathbb{N}$ we identify the ring $R^{1/p^e}$ of $p^e$-th roots of $R$ with the $e$-times iterated Frobenius push-forward of the structure sheaf of $\Spec R$.
 We say that $R$ has \emph{finite $F$-representation type} (FFRT for short), if the set of isomorphism classes of indecomposable modules appearing as a direct summand of $R^{1/p^e}$ as an $R$-module for some $e$, is finite.

 If $R$ is a regular local ring or a polynomial ring, then it has FFRT, since $R^{1/p^e}$ is a free $R$-module.
 It is shown in [SVdB] that a finite direct summand of a ring of FFRT also has FFRT.
 In particular, $R$ has FFRT if $R$ has a tame quotient singularity such as the invariant subring of a finite group of order not divisible by $p$ acting on a regular local ring.
 Also, it is known that a Frobenius sandwich singularity such as $R = k[x,y,z]/\langle z^p-f(x,y)\rangle$ has FFRT (cf.\ \cite{Sh}).
 On the other hand, simple elliptic singularities, and more generally, cone singularities over a smooth curve of genus $g\ge 1$, are known not to have FFRT \cite{SVdB}.